Mcybertest/Active-Directory-Lab/README.md

 <h1>Active-Directory-Lab</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project illustrates how I created an Active Directory home-lab environment with 1000 users on a virtual machine.
+I designed a mini corporate network, where the domain controller resides on the external network and the client system on the internal network.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>
-- <b>Diskpart</b>

 <h2>Environments Used </h2>

+- <b>Oracle Virtual Box</b>
+- <b>Windows Server 2019</b>
-- <b>Windows 10</b> (21H2)
+- <b>Windows 10 Client</b>

-<h2>Program walk-through:</h2>
+<h2>Project walk-through:</h2>

 <p align="center">
 Launch the utility: <br/>